Sorry, this program is not available for local students.

 Professional recognition and accreditation

 Australia is one of 15 countries that are signatories to the International Engineering Alliance, also known as the Washington Accord, for professional engineers.
-Once it is fully accredited, graduates with this qualification will be recognised in all countries that are signatories to the Accord.
+Upon full accreditation, the qualification of graduates from this degree will be recognised in all countries that are signatories to the Accord.

 Program and course information